heroqu/book-liner/README.md

   The text response may vary (as no two books are usually exactly the same in terms of their text contents).

-4. Splitting previously uploaded book's text into paragraphs (using new line character as delimeter):
+4. Splitting previously uploaded book's text into paragraphs (using new line character as delimiter):

   ```
   $ curl -X POST http://localhost:9001/split/dd96142785c4d71a12d31dd9e8b7b685